arturbac/stralgo/README.md

 ## c++ compilers
 At this point of early development I work with clang 12.
-I'm planing cheking and porting to gcc and msvc in near future.
+I'm planing checking and porting to gcc and msvc in near future.

+* clang version 12.0.1 x86_64-portbld-freebsd13.0 with libcpp 11

 ## examples
 ### strconv::compose